Bulverism

+The term was coined by C. S. Lewis, a British author, scholar and Christian apologist.

 Bulverism is a rhetorical fallacy that combines circular reasoning, the genetic fallacy and ad hominem with presumption or condescension.
 The Bulverist presumes that a speaker's argument is false or invalid and then explains why the speaker made that argument (even if said argument is actually correct) by attacking the speaker or the speaker's motive.

-Similar to Antony Flew's "subject/motive shift", Bulverism is a fallacy of irrelevance—one dismisses an argument based solely on the arguer's identity or motive (real or perceived), but these are mere proxies for credibility (and therefore susceptible to human error and false assumptions); not determinants of an argument's factual validity or truth.

-The term Bulverism was coined by C. S. Lewis after an imaginary character to poke fun at a serious error in thinking that, he alleged, frequently occurred in a variety of religious, political, and philosophical debates.
+The term Bulverism was coined by C. S. Lewis (after "its imaginary inventor, Ezekiel Bulver") to poke fun at a serious error in thinking that, he alleged, frequently occurred in a variety of religious, political, and philosophical debates.

 Source of the concept

 Lewis wrote about this in a 1941 essay, which was later expanded and published in 1944 in The Socratic Digest under the title "Bulverism".
 This was reprinted both in Undeceptions and the more recent anthology God in the Dock in 1970.
 He explains the origin of this term:

 Suppose I think, after doing my accounts, that I have a large balance at the bank.
 And suppose you want to find out whether this belief of mine is "wishful thinking."
 You can never come to any conclusion by examining my psychological condition.
 Your only chance of finding out is to sit down and work through the sum yourself.
 When you have checked my figures, then, and then only, will you know whether I have that balance or not.
 If you find my arithmetic correct, then no amount of vapouring about my psychological condition can be anything but a waste of time.
 If you find my arithmetic wrong, then it may be relevant to explain psychologically how I came to be so bad at my arithmetic, and the doctrine of the concealed wish will become relevant—but only after you have yourself done the sum and discovered me to be wrong on purely arithmetical grounds.
 It is the same with all thinking and all systems of thought.
 If you try to find out which are tainted by speculating about the wishes of the thinkers, you are merely making a fool of yourself.
 You must first find out on purely logical grounds which of them do, in fact, break down as arguments.
 Afterwards, if you like, go on and discover the psychological causes of the error.